Sidney Offit

 As a fixture of the New York literary scene during latter half of the 20th century, Offit befriended many of the era's most-celebrated writers, including Robert Caro, Ralph Ellison, Joseph Heller and Kurt Vonnegut.
-Offit, who appears at the "clambake" in Vonnegut's semi-autobiographical novel Timequake, has reminisced about their close friendship in various fora, and edited the Library of America's collection of the late author's novels and short stories.
+Vonnegut regarded Offit as his best friend and included him at the "clambake" in his semi-autobiographical novel Timequake.
+Since Vonnegut's death, Offit has reminisced about their close friendship in various fora, and edited the Library of America's collection of the late author's novels and short stories.
 He also provided the foreword to Look at the Birdie, a volume of fourteen previously unpublished short stories by Vonnegut.

-Offit himself is the author of two novels, ten books for younger readers, and two memoirs.
-His latest book, Friends, Writers and Other Countrymen: A Memoir, describes his encounters with figures like H. L. Mencken, Robert Frost, Che Guevara, and Truman Capote.
+Offit himself wrote two novels, ten books for younger readers, and two memoirs.

-Early life
+Early life and education

+Offit was born in Baltimore, Maryland on October 13, 1928, to Lilian (née Cohen) and Barney Offit.
+His family was Jewish, and his father Barney was a second-generation immigrant whose family had come to the United States from the Russian Empire.
+Barney made a living as a bookmaker.

-Offit was born to Jewish parents, Barney Offit and Lillian Cohen, in Baltimore, Maryland.
-He attended Valley Forge Military Academy and College and later studied at Johns Hopkins University, where he was also editor of The Johns Hopkins News-Letter.
-After graduating with a B.A. in English Literature in 1950, he moved to New York City.
-In the early 1950s, Offit married Avodah Komito, the daughter of a civil engineer and the proprietor of the Aladdin, a Borscht Belt hotel in Woodbourne, New York.
-Together, the couple had two sons, Kenneth and Michael.
+Offit attended Valley Forge Military Academy and College, graduating in 1946.
+He matriculated at Johns Hopkins University, where he was recruited to write for The Johns Hopkins News-Letter by its managing editor, Russell Baker.
+Offit would himself become the paper's managing editor before graduating in 1950 with a B.A. in English Literature.

 Career

-Offit began his literary career in the early 1950s as an editorial assistant at Mercury Publications and McFadden Publishers.
+Offit moved to New York City and began his literary career in the early 1950s as an editorial assistant at Mercury Publications and McFadden Publishers.
 In 1955, he became a contributing editor at Baseball Magazine, and the following year assembled The Best of Baseball, a collection of some of the publication's most celebrated stories from previous decades.
 During his summers he worked at the Aladdin, the hotel owned by his in-laws in the Catskills.
 His experiences there formed the basis of his 1959 debut novel, He Had It Made.
-Offit landed an appearance on Tonight Starring Jack Paar to promote the book, and though he produced one more novel—1962's The Other Side of the Street—he soon found greater success as a writer of children's books, which he published at a prodigious rate through the end of the decade.
+Offit landed an appearance on Tonight Starring Jack Paar to promote the book.

+Though Offit produced one more novel, 1962's The Other Side of the Street, he soon found greater success as a writer of children's books, which he published at a prodigious rate through the end of the decade.
 His stories covered topics ranging from sports to Greek mythology, and featured artwork by illustrators like Peter Burchard (Cadet Attack), Paul Galdone (The Adventures of Homer Fink), and Mercer Mayer (The Boy Who Made a Million).
+In 1971, Boys' Life wrote that "more than a few of BL's millions of readers must be among the millions who know Mr. Offit's books for young readers: The Adventures of Homer Fink, Soupbone, Cadet Attack, and Cadet Quarterback."
 During this same period Offit began teaching fiction writing at both New York University and The New School.
 In 1972, he was appointed curator of the annual George Polk Awards in Journalism at Long Island University.